This is a browser extension (for Firefox, Chrome and Opera) that enables navigation of WAI-ARIA landmarks, via the keyboard or a pop-up menu.

 - None: no border is drawn.

-You can change this setting as follows.
+You can get to the extension’s settings as follows.

 - Firefox: Menu ☰ → Add-ons → Extensions [on left-hand side, if not already activated] → Preferences [under Landmarks, then scroll down]